-The recommendations in this chapter provide a structured framework for the application and recognition of compartments within countries or zones, based on the provisions of Chapter 4.3. with the objective to facilitate trade in animals and products of animal origin and as a tool for disease management.
+The recommendations in this chapter provide a structured framework for the application and recognition of compartments within countries or zones, based on Chapter 4.3. with the objective to facilitate trade in animals and products of animal origin and as a tool for disease management.